-The Global Superior Energy Performance (GSEP) Energy Management Working Group (EMWG) seeks to accelerate broad use of energy management systems (EnMS) in industry and commercial buildings worldwide.
+The Energy Management Working Group (EMWG) seeks to accelerate broad use of energy management systems (EnMS) in industry and commercial buildings worldwide.
 Wide adoption of these systems will deliver energy, economic, and sustainability benefits to companies, communities, and countries around the world.

 - Build the Business Case: Make the private sector aware of the business case for energy management and its value in maintaining competitiveness.

-- Provide Support and Resources: Provide guidance and resources to support implementation of energy management in GSEP countries.
+- Provide Support and Resources: Provide guidance and resources to support national and regional implementation of energy management.

 - Set Policy: Establish energy management as a key energy efficiency strategy for the industrial and commercial buildings sectors.

-Participating governments include Australia, Canada, Chile, China (observer), the European Commission, India, Indonesia, Japan, Korea, Mexico, South Africa, Sweden, and the United States [Secretariat].
+Participating governments include Australia, Canada, Chile, China (observer), the European Commission, Finland, Germany, India, Indonesia, Japan, Korea, Mexico, Saudi Arabia, South Africa, Sweden, and the United States [Secretariat].

-The EMWG employs a collaborative approach that facilitates active peer sharing on a broad range of activities.
+The EMWG engages in active peer sharing on strategies, experiences, and best practices to promote energy management.
 Through collective action, these governments individually:

 - Learn from each other

 - Accelerate contributions to national goals for energy, climate, and competitiveness

 These actions collectively enable EMWG members, private sector partners, and supporting organizations to identify actions and commitments to promote EnMS

 Pilot programs and case studies are demonstrating the business value of implementing energy management systems.
 Facilities in the United States, Australia, and Canada have shown energy performance improvements of 10% or more.
 The case studies are now being shared with other countries and companies.